o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/retargeting-animations.md

 **To retarget motions**

 1. In your DCC tool, add the actor's bind pose, which includes skinning and bones, to the first frame of your motion.
 Then export the file into O3DE.
-For more information, see [Importing Assets into O3DE](/docs/userguide/assets/importing.md).

 1. Open O3DE Editor.